HamidrezaKmK/ood-detection/README.md

 This repository explores different ways of performing OOD detection on likelihood-based deep generative models.

 ## Problem Statement
-Based on the paper ["Do deep generative models know what they don't know?"](https://openreview.net/pdf?id=H1xwNhCcYm), pradoxically, likelihood values alone are not a reliable indicator for whether a datapoint is OOD or not.
-However, these generative models are able to produce high-quality in-distribution data, therefore, their likelihood landscape (or their learned density) definitely contains the information required for OOD detection.
-In this repo, we consider different methods to leverage this information and improve OOD detection.
+Intuitively, when one trains a likelihood-based model, it increases the likelihood for the training (in-distribution), one might also reasonably assume that since the likelihoods integrate to zero (they are a valid density) they would obtain low likelihoods on out-of-distribution.
+Paradoxically, based on the research presented in ["Do deep generative models know what they don't know?"](https://arxiv.org/abs/1810.09136), likelihood values alone are not a reliable indicator for whether a datapoint is OOD or not, and in many cases, the out-of-distribution data *consistently* get assigned higher likelihoods.
+On the flip side, these generative models are capable of generating high-quality in-distribution data.
+Thus, the clues for OOD detection likely exist within these models, even if they aren't directly tied to the likelihood values.
+To unravel this, our exploration encompasses the complete likelihood landscape or their learned density.
+Through this, we aim to elucidate these complexities and enhance approaches for OOD detection.

-This codebase uses the generative models in [two_step_zoo](https://github.com/layer6ai/two_step_zoo), containing code from the paper ["Diagnosing and Fixing Manifold Overfitting in Deep Generative Models"](https://arxiv.org/abs/2204.07172) accepted to TMLR in July 2022.
-Here, the models are improved and the hyperparameters are tuned for this particular application.
+**Note**: This codebase is based on the generative models in [two_step_zoo](https://github.com/layer6ai/two_step_zoo), containing code from the paper ["Diagnosing and Fixing Manifold Overfitting in Deep Generative Models"](https://arxiv.org/abs/2204.07172) accepted to TMLR in July 2022.
+Here, the models hyperparameters are tailored for this particular application.

 ## Setup

-**Make sure that your python is `3.9` or higher; otherwise, some of the new autodiff functionalities we use might break.
-Also, you should install the nflows package from [here](https://github.com/HamidrezaKmK/nflows) which is a version of `nflows` that makes it functional for RQ-NSFs (it is already defined in the requirement files).**
+**Make sure that your Python is `3.9` or higher; otherwise, some of the new autodiff functionalities we use might break.
+Also, you should install the nflows package from [here](https://github.com/HamidrezaKmK/nflows) which is a version of `nflows` that makes it functional for RQ-NSFs.
+All of these are automatically handled in the environment files.**

-For python environment, we support both `pip` and `conda`.
+In terms of Python environments, we support both `pip` and `conda`.

-To install the requirements with pip run the following:
+To install the requirements with `pip` run the following:

 ```bash
 pip install -r requirements.txt
 ```

-And for conda, you may run the following:
+As for `conda`, you may run the following:

 ```bash
 conda env create -f env.yml